-A recent article on sciencedaily.com confirms what all of the pet-owning world already knew but just wasn’t comfortable saying out loud:
+A recent article on sciencedaily.com confirms what all of the pet-owning world already knew but was just a little shy about saying it out loud:

 “Scientists at the University of Veterinary Medicine, Vienna (Vetmeduni Vienna) have investigated the bond between dogs and their owners and have found striking similarities to the parent-child relationship in humans.”

-The study provides the first evidence for the similarity between the “secure base effect” found in dog-owner and child-caregiver relationships.
+The study provides evidence for a secure base effect between dogs and their humans, not unlike the secure base effect that is seen between child and caregiver.
 This striking parallel will be further investigated in direct comparative studies on dogs and children.

 Now if only science could prove that more than just a little dark chocolate a day is good for me…